-Check out these recent Haymarket Books releases that you may have missed, each currently available for under $10.
+Check out these recent and classic Haymarket Books releases that you may have missed, each currently available for under $10.

 Through a substantive engagement with the global Black radical tradition and a critical understanding of racial capitalism, Táíwò identifies the process by which a radical concept can be stripped of its political substance and liberatory potential by becoming the victim of elite capture—deployed by political, social, and economic elites in the service of their own interests.